indexmod/archive/edit.md

 Every page is written with [Markdown](https://daringfireball.net/projects/markdown/syntax) lightest and easiest language for static pages generating.

-#  A Front matter
+#  Front matter

-Each page on top have spacial are with meta data.
-This invisible **front matter** area is set with triple-dashed lines.
+Each page on top have hidden section with meta data.
+This **front matter** area is set with triple-dashed lines.

 `---`
 `title: How to edit`